 Opintokamu® – meaning studypal – is an entity developed for high schools and vocational schools.
 It aims to develop students’ capacity for studies, life management and well-being, and to provide teachers with tools for educational institutions.
-The project at the University of Turku has been funded by the Ministry of Education and Culture and since 2018 all material has been available free of charge to educational institutions.
-Currently, more than 370 secondary education institutions have already been registered as users of Opintokamu.
+The project at the University of Turku has been funded by the Ministry of Education and Culture.
+Since 2018 all material has been available for registered educational institutions.

 Opintokamu includes high-quality, research-based materials for students’ independent work and tools for adults in educational institutions to improve the well-being of both students and staff.
 All materials can be found digitally for registered institutions at www.opintokamu.fi (in Finnish and Swedish only).

 Educational institutions may choose to offer students an on-line Opintokamu course, which the students do independently.
 The subjects of the course relate to three themes: Study, Social Relations, and Feelings and Mind.

 Students progress through the course content, watching videos and doing related tasks.
 In the course materials, you can also find the Awareness Skills entity, TITA.
 It enables students as well as staff of educational institutions to explore mindfullnes, compassion, stress management and everyday well-being.

 The goal of the Opintokamu game is to encourage students to have conversations.
 The game is played in a group on mobile devices under the direction of a teacher (or another member of the school staff).
 Teams are formed from the students that compete against each other.
 The topics of the games paraphrase the subjects of the Opintokamu course.